dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/image-data.md

 ### GetHeight

-It is used to get the height of the image.
+Gets the height of the image.

 ```cpp
 int GetHeight() const